validator-labs/validator-plugin-maas/chart/validator-plugin-maas/README.md

-validator-plugin-maas
+Validator-plugin-maas
 ===========

-Perform various MaaS validations.
+Perform various validations against a MaaS instance

 ## Configuration

-The following table lists the configurable parameters of the validator-plugin-maas chart and their default values.
+The following table lists the configurable parameters of the Validator-plugin-maas chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |